 07.10.78 The Butchers Arms, Pendlebury.

-14.10.78 The Butchers Arms, Pendlebury. (watched for the 1st time by Tim Llewelyn from Rabid Records, he became our Manager).
+14.10.78 The Butchers Arms, Pendlebury. (watched for the 1st time by Tim Llewellyn from Rabid Records, he became our Manager).

 19.10.78 Russell Club (The Factory), Mcr. with Salford Jets and The Jeff Hill Band.